wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==
+=1.1.9.1 =
+* Stock: not activated ssetting for hidden out of stock products (thanks to the community)

 =1.1.9 =
 * UI improvements: Product setup hides/displays fields depending the product type
 * Stock: fixed low stock mails issue and other minor bugs (thanks to the community)